arma7x/b2gfm/README.md

 2) Create new project, https://developers.kloudless.com/new

-3) This is sample preview of your dashboard, https://i.imgur.com/cVpNb3N.png
+3) This is preview of your dashboard, https://i.imgur.com/cVpNb3N.png

 4) Click 'Walkthrough'(refer 3.) to add cloud storages to your account

-5) Click 'App Details'(refer 3.) to copy 'App-Wide API Keys' then paste the key into txt file.
-Rename the txt file to 'kloudless.txt'.
+5) Click 'App Details'(refer 3.) to copy 'App-Wide API Keys' then paste the key into 'kloudless.txt'.
 Lastly, copy 'kloudless.txt' to root directory of your sd card.

 !!!
 Goto Settings > Storage > Default Media Storage & Choose SD CARD

 6) Open 'Kloud File Manager', left click 'Menu' then select 'Kloudless', next select 'Setup API Key'.
-If success, 4 new menu will appear:
+If successful, 4 new menu will available:

 - Default Cloud Storage(set default cloud storage)